Studying and staying in Germany

 Duty to register your place of residence

-After arriving in Germany, you must report to the city's foreigners’ registration office and provide them with your address.
+After arriving in Germany, you must report to the local foreigners’ registration office and provide them with your address.
 If you move again during your course of study, you are obliged to report your new address to the relevant municipal office in your city.
 You can generally make an appointment in advance.
-The International Office will be happy to help you with this.
+We will be happy to help you with this.

 Versicherungskarte liegt auf dem Tisch